 6. Implement measures, check effectiveness, reach goals, define new goals.

 Even before there is a strategy in place, everyone in the company can do something.
 Everyone – whether they are a manager, employee or apprentice.
-There are currently three methods that are particularly effective when it comes to achieving sustainability goals: reduction, avoidance and compensation.
+There are currently three methods that are particularly effective when it comes to achieving sustainability goals: reduction.
 The possibilities for this can quickly be found when taking a tour of the office or company.

 A critical look at electricity consumption on a working day is enough to discover many small power guzzlers and energy wasters.
 In most cases, a quick solution is available: